Nell Morris-Dalton

-Nell Morris-Dalton (born 5 April 2001) is an Australian rules footballer who played four seasons for Western Bulldogs and three seasons for Collingwood in the AFL Women's (AFLW).
+Nell Morris-Dalton (born 5 April 2001) is an Australian rules footballer who plays for Carlton.
+She played four seasons for Western Bulldogs and three seasons for Collingwood in the AFL Women's (AFLW).

 State football

 Morris-Dalton developed her football skills in Victoria, coming through the junior ranks as a forward.
 She played for the Northern Knights in the NAB League Girls competition, where during the 2019 season, she kicked eight goals in nine games, helping lead the Knights through an unbeaten home-and-away campaign to win a premiership.
 At state level, Morris-Dalton represented Vic Metro at the 2019 AFL Women's Under-18 Championships, scoring two goals against Vic County, one goal against Western Australia and Queensland, and two more goals against Eastern Allies.
 Later, she joined VFL Women's club Darebin, for whom she kicked four goals in five games.

 AFLW career

 Western Bulldogs

 Morris-Dalton was drafted by the Western Bulldogs with their 6th pick of the 2019 national draft.
 She made her debut for the club in round 6 of the 2020 AFL Women's season against Fremantle at Whitten Oval.
 It was revealed that Morris-Dalton had signed a contract extension with the club on 16 June 2021, after playing 5 games for the club that season.
 In March 2022, she was nominated for the 2022 AFL Women's season 6 Rising Star award, following her best-on-ground performance against West Coast, collecting 12 disposals, three marks, and kicking two goals.
 Morris-Dalton didn't manage to establish herself at the Western Bulldogs, managing to kick only eight goals in 20 games over four seasons.